timhawker/pwforecast/README.md

 ## PwForecast

-A Python class to charge/discharge Powerwall based on solar forecast and peak/off peak tariffs.
+A Python module to charge/discharge Powerwall based on solar forecast and peak/off peak tariffs.

 Utilises the excellent [TeslaPy](https://tesla-api.timdorr.com/) by Tim Dorssers.